November 2024's Fed meeting and mortgages: Live coverage

 Shortly after the release of the statement, the MBS-to-Treasury spread was just a tick weaker, according to Schmidt.

-That left the mortgage rate outlook in question just ahead Fed's press conference, according to Michael Sachdev, president of Snapdocs, who cautioned against reading too much even into that when it comes to the market's long-term view.
+That left the mortgage rate outlook in question just ahead Fed's press conference, according to Michael Sachdev, CEO of Snapdocs, who cautioned against reading too much even into that when it comes to the market's long-term view.

 MBS start the day off with relative calm ahead of meeting